dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 In ASP.NET Core 2.0 and later, the cookie-based TempData provider is used by default to store TempData in cookies.

-The cookie data is encoded with the [Base64UrlTextEncoder](/dotnet/api/microsoft.aspnetcore.webutilities.base64urltextencoder?view=aspnetcore-2.0).
-Because the cookie is encrypted and chunked, the single cookie size limit found in ASP.NET Core 1.x does not apply.
-The cookie data is not compressed because compressing encrypted data can lead to security problems such as the [CRIME](https://wikipedia.org/wiki/CRIME_(security_exploit)) and [BREACH](https://wikipedia.org/wiki/BREACH_(security_exploit)) attacks.
+The cookie data is encrypted using [IDataProtector](/dotnet/api/microsoft.aspnetcore.dataprotection.idataprotector), encoded with [Base64UrlTextEncoder](/dotnet/api/microsoft.aspnetcore.webutilities.base64urltextencoder), then chunked.
+Because the cookie is chunked, the single cookie size limit found in ASP.NET Core 1.x doesn't apply.
+The cookie data isn't compressed because compressing encrypted data can lead to security problems such as the [CRIME](https://wikipedia.org/wiki/CRIME_(security_exploit)) and [BREACH](https://wikipedia.org/wiki/BREACH_(security_exploit)) attacks.
 For more information on the cookie-based TempData provider, see [CookieTempDataProvider](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.ViewFeatures/ViewFeatures/CookieTempDataProvider.cs).

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)